FormidableLabs/victory/docs/victory-area/ecology.md

 ### Data Markers

 To create markers and labels for individual data points along an area, just compose VictoryArea with VictoryScatter.
-VictoryGroup can help!
+Use VictoryGroup for convenience.

 ```playground
 <VictoryGroup